VyomRaturi/SST-Assignments/Trimester-1 (HTML , CSS , DOM)/Class-2 (HTML Lists , tables and Froms)/assignments.md

 2. Check that the table has at least three rows of student data.
 3. Ensure that the header row uses `<th>` elements and the data rows use `<td>` elements.

-These problems should help students understand the basic use of HTML lists, forms, and tables while providing hands-on practice with coding.